 Bloodstain Pattern Analysis on Fabric

 This advanced level course is designed for practitioners who routinely examine bloodstained fabrics and other textiles and are required to assess, interpret and report on bloodstain patterns as part of those examinations.
 The course builds upon fundamental knowledge of the forensic discipline of BPA and is designed to facilitate an improved level of examination, interpretation and reporting with respect to those bloodstain patterns.
 Subject content will review the underpinning principles of BPA, and apply these principles to the analysis and interpretation of bloodstains on fabrics and other textiles.
 The primary focus of the course is to develop those skills required for the examination of bloodstain patterns found on clothing items commonly encountered in an investigation.
 Instructors: Mark Reynolds, PhD.
-(Western Australia Police Department), Ted Silenieks (Forensic Science SA, South Australia).
+(PDF) (Western Australia Police Department), Ted Silenieks (PDF) (Forensic Science SA, South Australia).
 Fee: $1695 (meals and lodging are extra).
-To be notified when the next session of this program is scheduled, please click here.
+To be notified when the next session of this program is being offered, please click here.

-Pre & Post Work: A minimum of 80 hours of structure learning activities are required inclusive of the 40 hour face to face component offered.
+A minimum of 80 hours of structure learning activities are required inclusive of the 40 hour face to face component offered.
 Participants will be expected to complete at least 20 hours of preparatory work including selected readings and a pre-course written assignment.
 Following the 40 hour workshop, participants will be required to complete mock case documentation and submit a court report summarizing their findings, based on their examination of bloodstained items during practical exercises completed at the workshop.
 The report must be submitted within eight weeks of completing the residential.

 Visiting from outside the Area?